UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 ```{index} classification, regression, supervised, unsupervised
 ```

 Note that clustering is a fundamentally different kind of task than classification or regression.
 In particular, both classification and regression are *supervised tasks* where there is a *response variable* (a category label or value), and we have examples of past data with labels/values that help us predict those of future data.
 By contrast, clustering is an *unsupervised task*, as we are trying to understand and examine the structure of data without any response variable labels or values to help us.
 This approach has both advantages and disadvantages.
 Clustering requires no additional annotation or input on the data.
-For example, it would be nearly impossible to annotate all the articles on Wikipedia with human-made topic labels.
-However, we can still cluster the articles without this information to find groupings corresponding to topics automatically.
+For example, while it would be nearly impossible to annotate all the articles on Wikipedia with human-made topic labels, we can cluster the articles without this information to find groupings corresponding to topics automatically.
+However, given that there is no response variable, it is not as easy to evaluate the "quality" of a clustering.
+With classification, we can use a test data set to assess prediction performance.
+In clustering, there is not a single good choice for evaluation.
+In this book, we will use visualization to ascertain the quality of a clustering, and leave rigorous evaluation for more advanced courses.

 Given that there is no response variable, it is not as easy to evaluate the "quality" of a clustering.
 With classification, we can use a test data set